jmnu4245/Secret-Santa/README.md

 - Participants will be assigned gift recipients.
 - Individual text files for each participant will be saved in the folder, indicating group membership and assigned recipient.

-## Known Issues
-None at the moment.

-## Contributing
-Contributions are welcome!
-Fork the repository and submit pull requests.
-Report any issues or suggestions in the Issues section.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.